utiasSTARS/ROB498-flight/instructions/software/ros_and_mavros.md

 - *SER_TEL1_BAUD* to 921600
 - *MAV_0_RATE* to 921600

-You may also calibrate the sensors (e.g. IMU and leveler) in QGC.
+You may also [calibrate the sensors](https://docs.qgroundcontrol.com/master/en/SetupView/sensors_px4.html) in QGC.

 ## Configure Jetson Nano